-Energy use and its consequent impact on climate change is an important issue for all of us.
+Greenhouse Gas emissions from energy use – and their consequent impact on climate change – is an important issue for all of us.

 Increasingly legislation is making improving energy efficiency mandatory.
-We have achieved the Energy Saving Opportunities Scheme (ESOS) compliance in the UK and Statutory Instrument 426 (SI 426) compliance in Ireland through measuring and assessing our energy use and identifying opportunities for improvement.
+We’ve achieved Energy Saving Opportunities Scheme (ESOS) compliance in the UK and Statutory Instrument 426 (SI 426) compliance in Ireland, through measuring and assessing our energy use and identifying opportunities for improvement.

 Monitoring our energy consumption